In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 That’s a difference of $1,665 per year!

-Your fiduciary financial advisor is legally required to recommend the lower-cost option when two investments are identical (like the example above).
+A fiduciary advisor is legally required to recommend the lower-cost option when two investments are identical (like the example above).
 This is why asking about all the fees you might incur is so important.

-Review the financial advisor’s Form ADV and CRS for a detailed breakdown of their fees and services.
-These are publicly available documents, and every SEC-registered financial advisor must provide you with copies.
+Review the advisor’s Form ADV and CRS for a detailed breakdown of their fees and services.
+These documents are publicly available, and every SEC-registered financial advisor must provide you with copies.

-4. What Experience Do You Have Navigating the Complex World of Financial Planning?
+4. What Is Your Experience With Complex Financial Planning?

 The number of years a financial advisor has been in business is not the only measure of their experience.

-The most important factor is the type of experience the financial advisor has in solving specific problems.
+The most important factor is the type of experience they have in solving specific problems.

 Some examples include: